Missandei: Season 7

 Missandei is present throughout Daenerys's reclamation of her ancestral stronghold of Dragonstone.
 She presides over Jon Snow and Davos Seaworth's arrival at the island.
 Davos is quite taken with Missandei and inquires about her background, but she remains mysterious.
 Later, as the Unsullied prepare to leave for the seizure of Casterly Rock, Missandei goes to Grey Worm to talk about their feelings and the pair consummate their relationship.
 Missandei eventually reveals her entire backstory to Jon and Davos in an attempt to impress Daenerys' character upon them, though Jon remains openly skeptical and implies that Daenerys will not free Missandei from her service should she request it.

 Season 8

 Missandei travels with Daenerys' court to Winterfell.
 Feeling unwelcome amongst the Northerns, she and Grey Worm plan to sail to Naath after Daenerys wins the Iron Throne.
 During the Long Night, Missandei shelters in the crypts, and survives the Night King's reanimation of the dead Starks in the crypts.
 After the defeat of the White Walkers, she accompanies Daenerys' forces to Dragonstone, but they are ambushed by Euron Greyjoy's fleet and Missandei is taken prisoner and brought to Cersei Lannister in King's Landing.
 Tyrion, Daenerys, and Grey Worm journey to King's Landing and Tyrion begs Cersei to surrender, but Cersei has Gregor Clegane behead Missandei.
 She is later avenged by Gregor's younger brother Sandor Clegane, who sacrifices himself to kill Gregor once and for all.

-Reception

-Missandei's death at the end of "The Last of the Starks" was criticized as a plot device to push Daenerys's descent into madness.
-Just before being beheaded by Gregor Clegane at Cersei's direction, Missandei shouts "Dracarys!" at Daenerys, who is standing just outside of the city of King's Landing backed by her army and her last fire-breathing dragon, Drogon.
-"Dracarys" is the command used to incite fire from a dragon in the series.
-Although many viewers considered Daenerys's transition into a mad conqueror to be poorly executed by the show's creators, she would go on in the next episode to use Drogon to destroy the city of King's Landing and kill a large portion of its inhabitants.
-Missandei's death was viewed by some as an easy shortcut to Daenerys's improbable flip and the subsequent destruction of King's Landing.

-Missandei's death has been described as an example of fridging.
-Although fridging typically describes a woman who is killed off in order to further a plot that revolves around a man, it also applies when a minority character is killed to serve the plot of a white character.
-After her death, Grey Worm was the only major character of color for the remainder of the series, aside from the unnamed new Prince of Dorne.